Preservation and Access Education and Training

 Virginia Museum of Fine Arts, Preservation Training Initiative

 Confirm that your SAM registration is current and verify your access to Grants.gov.
-If you have not already done so, you be required to create a Login.gov user account to register and log in to SAM and Grants.gov.
+If you have not already done so, you will be required to create a Login.gov user account to register and log in to SAM and Grants.gov.
 Login.gov is a secure sign in service used by the public to sign in to participating government agencies.
 Create and link your account now.

 Follow the instructions in the Notice of Funding Opportunity and Grants.gov.